PatrickAcheson/automate_youtube_shorts/README.md

 Known Issues:
 - sending to many requests will results in a '429 - Too Many Requests' error in the cli - this seems to be a temp ban of 24 hours.
 - Additionaly, make sure you are logged out of instagram when running the script or you will likely get an error.
+- Google Chrome Beta needs to be closed before running the script.

 Enjoy your fully automated Instagram to YouTube shorts channel!
 Note that you can edit variables inside `main.py` to customize things such as the maximum clip length.
 Have fun!